hwdong-net/hwdong-net.github.io/_posts/2023-05-18-accumulate.md

 ---
 layout:       post
-title:        "tutorial for accumulate and the solution for leetcode 2011 of Final Value of Variable After Performing Operations "
+title:        "A tutorial for c++ accumulate and the solution for leetcode 2011 of Final Value of Variable After Performing Operations "
 subtitle:     "tutorial for accumulate and the solution for leetcode 2011 of Final Value of Variable After Performing Operations "
 date:         2023-05-18 21:55:00
 author:       "xuepro"